mohofar/PedVision/Readme.md

 ```
 pip install -r requirements.txt
 ```
-For PyTorch libraries, we recommend using PyTorch version `2.0.0+cu118` and Torchvision version `0.15.1+cu118` for full compatibility.
+For PyTorch libraries, we recommend using PyTorch version `2.3.1+cu121` and Torchvision version `0.18.1+cu121` for full compatibility.
-Before starting training or testing the pipeline, please update the PATH in `sys.path.append(r'C:\Users\HAG_M\Downloads\PedVision-main (1)\PedVision-main')
-` in main.py file based on your location of the downloaded repo.
+Before starting training or testing the pipeline, please update the PATH in `sys.path.append(r'/content/PedVision') ` in main.py file based on your location of the downloaded repo.
 ## Training
 Follow the steps below for training the pipeline.
-If you only want to test the pipeline, complete the whole step 1 and skip the rest.
+If you only want to test the pipeline, complete step 1 and skip the rest.

 ### Step 1: Initialization